visual-essays/essays/farmhouse-in-provence/README.md

 ## The painting

 Van Gogh used three pairs of complementary, or contrasting, colors which when sat together intensified the brilliance and intensity of one another's colors.
 One pair is orange and blue.
-Another would be the red and green of the plants.
-Last, pink clouds against the turquoise sky.
+Another would be the ==red and green of the plants=={3770,8867,2661,2002}.
+Last, ==pink clouds against the turquoise sky=={8397,148,2218,1668}.

 Van Gogh used complementary, contrasting colors to bring an intensity to his work, which evolved over the periods of his work.
 Two complementary colors of the same degree of vividness and brightness placed next to one another produce an intense reaction, called the "law of simultaneous contrast."